mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > no images are supposed to be displayed on the website (except for the two images from hardcoded URLS); they are just placeholders at this point

-  - cryo-LS372-Temp.dat
-        > text file containing temperature readings of all 8 channels of the LS372 and time of measurement, over a period of time and frequency set in cryo-RealTime.py
-        > cryo-RealTime.py writes to this file
-        > cryo-DataView.html reads this file to display on the website

   - cryo-Environment-Data.dat
         > text file containing data from the environment around the cryostat